psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 [Hampshire Advertiser - Saturday 11 December 1847
 ](https://britishnewspaperarchive.co.uk/viewer/bl/0000494/18471211/029/0005)

 Newport Borough Court.-On Monday, (before J. Eldridge esq. mayor, and other gentlemen.)
-James Lee, landlord of a low public-house in Corn-market, called tne Race-horse, was fined 5s and costs, for allowing card-playing in his house ; and on Tuesday he was again brought up for being drunk ana disorderly in his own house on the previous evening, and behaving in a most disreputable manner.
+James Lee, landlord of a low public-house in Corn-market, called tne Race-horse, was fined 5s and costs, for allowing card-playing in his house; and on Tuesday he was again brought up for being drunk ana disorderly in his own house on the previous evening, and behaving in a most disreputable manner.
 This time he was fined £3 and costs.
 ```

 ```(admonition) Indicted for stealing his own goods, September, 1850